andrewdisley/realchange-cms/hugo/content/get-involved/_index.md

     Check out [Just Giving's Fundraising
     Toolkit](https://www.justgiving.com/fundraising/tips/fundraising-page-toolkit)
     too, including Top 10 Tips and ideas for promoting your page.
-  heading: Take part in a fundraising challenge
+  heading: Take part in a fundraising event
 inviteUs:
   body: >-
     What are you good at?
 What do you know lots about?
 How do you think a